Asmbhav Summit moots stricter regulation, central agencies led investigation over foreign platforms

-New Delhi, April 15 (IANS) The 'Asmbhav Summit', successfully held virtually across India representing the voices and aspirations of lakhs of small retailers and traders across India saw enthusiastic participation from participants across industry.
+New Delhi: The 'Asmbhav Summit', successfully held virtually across India representing the voices and aspirations of lakhs of small retailers and traders across India saw enthusiastic participation from participants across industry.

 A key point that emerged was the need for stricter regulation and penalization for wrongs done by the foreign retailers posing as marketplaces.